SongStitch/song-stitch/README.md

 ## iOS Application

-There is also a free [SonStitch iOS app](https://apps.apple.com/au/app/songstitch/id6450189672) that you to create collages on your phone to save and share!
+There is also a free [SonStitch iOS app](https://apps.apple.com/au/app/songstitch/id6450189672) for creating collages on your phone to save and share!

 ## Contributors